 DECLARATION

-I, the undersigned hereby declare that the project entitle “Hospital Management System ”, being submitted for the award of degree of Master of Computer Application (MCA – I, Sem – I) by me to Dattakala Group of Institutions Faculty of Management, Swami-Chincholi,Tal Daund Dist Pune affiliated to Savitribai Phule Pune University, Pune is the result of an independent work carried out under the guidance of Prof. Takale S.B. is my original work .
+I, the undersigned hereby declare that the project entitle “Hospital Management System”, being submitted for the award of degree of Master of Computer Application (MCA – I, Sem – I) by me to Dattakala Group of Institutions Faculty of Management, Swami-Chincholi,Tal-Daund Dist-Pune affiliated to Savitribai Phule Pune University, Pune is the result of an independent work carried out under the guidance of Prof. Takale S.B.
+Is my original work.
 Further, I declare that this project has not been submitted to this or any institution for the award of any degree.

 SAMEER SHAUKAT SAYYAD